Wisdom Teeth Removal

 Common problems associated with wisdom teeth misalignment include:

 - Possible damaged nerves and jawbone

-Although it's normal for patients to fear the wisdom teeth removal process, the dental team at Dental Care at Starkey Ranch will provide the safest, most comfortable extraction procedure possible.
+Although it's normal for patients to fear the wisdom teeth removal process, the providers at Dental Care at Starkey Ranch will perform the safest, most comfortable extraction procedure possible.